 - Please be aware that temporary information technology (IT) staffing services and certain IT goods (e.g., printer paper) may be available through TIBH Industries.
 If so, Texas law may require an Institution to procure such services or goods from TIBH Industries.
-For more information, please see Section 2.3.3.3 of this Handbook. - Other best practices and legal requirements applicable to the procurement of IT are set forth in the "Software Procurement Issues" guide available as one of the training presentations available from OGC's Contracting & Procurement Practice Group website. - If a Contractor, including its subcontractors, officers, or employees, will have access to a state computer system or database, then Section 2054.5192, Texas Government Code requires the Contractor and its subcontractors, officers, or employees to complete a cybersecurity training program certified under Section 2054.519, Texas Government Code and selected by the University.
-DIR has determined that access for the purpose of this requirement is defined as "any person who has been given an account to access any state (or local) information system."
-The cybersecurity training program must be completed by Contractor and its subcontractors, officers, or employees during the term and any renewal period of the contract.
-Additionally, the Contractor shall verify completion of the program to the University.
-The person who oversees contract management for the University shall (1) report the contractor's completion to the Texas Department of Information Resources and (2) periodically review University contracts to ensure compliance with these requirements.
-For more information, see the Texas Department of Information Resources' website on this requirement: https://dir.texas.gov/View-About-DIR/Information-Security/Pages/Content.aspx?id=154 Cybersecurity Training Program. - When procuring EIR, Institutions are required to ensure compliance with state EIR accessibility requirements set forth in Title 1, Section 206.70 and Chapter 213, Subchapter C of the Texas Administrative Code.
+For more information, please see Section 2.3.3.3 of this Handbook. - Other best practices and legal requirements applicable to the procurement of IT are set forth in the "Software Procurement Issues" guide available as one of the training presentations available from OGC's Contracting & Procurement Practice Group website. - When procuring EIR, Institutions are required to ensure compliance with state EIR accessibility requirements set forth in Title 1, Section 206.70 and Chapter 213, Subchapter C of the Texas Administrative Code.
 For more information, see OGC Bulletin 2006-1 for procured EIR (including outsourcing) on the OGC's Contracting & Procurement Practice Group website.
-(Please note that when procuring EIR, Institutions must require the vendor to provide applicable accessibility information, as set forth in 1 TAC §213.38(b)). - If purchasing or leasing computer equipment (defined to include desktop or notebook computers, as well as computer monitors or other display devices that do not contain a tuner), then pursuant to Section 361.965, Texas Health and Safety Code: - (1) Institutions must require each prospective respondent that offers to sell or lease computer equipment to certify the respondent's compliance with the Computer Equipment Recycling Program set forth in Chapter 361, Subchapter Y, Texas Health and Safety Code (a prospective respondent's failure to provide the certification renders that respondent ineligible to participate in the procurement process); - (2) in considering responses to solicitations for computer equipment, Institutions must, in addition to any other preferences provided under Texas law, give special preference to a manufacturer that has a program to recycle the computer equipment of other manufacturers, including collection events and manufacturer initiatives to accept
+(Please note that when procuring EIR, Institutions must require the vendor to provide applicable accessibility information, as set forth in 1 TAC §213.38(b)). - If purchasing or leasing computer equipment (defined to include desktop or notebook computers, as well as computer monitors or other display devices that do not contain a tuner), then pursuant to Section 361.965, Texas Health and Safety Code: - (1) Institutions must require each prospective respondent that offers to sell or lease computer equipment to certify the respondent's compliance with the Computer Equipment Recycling Program set forth in Chapter 361, Subchapter Y, Texas Health and Safety Code (a prospective respondent's failure to provide the certification renders that respondent ineligible to participate in the procurement process); - (2) in considering responses to solicitations for computer equipment, Institutions must, in addition to any other preferences provided under Texas law, give special preference to a manufacturer that has a program to recycle the computer equipment of other manufacturers, including collection events and manufacturer initiatives to accept computer equipment labeled with another manufacturer's brand; and - (3) Institutions must require contractors from which Institutions buy or lease computer equipment to include the following state Computer Equipment Recycling Program Certification in the contract between the contractor and the Institution:

-- (3) Institutions must require contractors from which Institutions buy or lease computer equipment to include the following state Computer Equipment Recycling Program Certification in the contract between the contractor and the Institution: - State of Texas Computer Equipment Recycling Program Certification.
+State of Texas Computer Equipment Recycling Program Certification.
 Pursuant to Section 361.965, Texas Health and Safety Code, Contractor certifies that it is in full compliance with the State of Texas Manufacturer Responsibility and Consumer Convenience Computer Equipment Collection and Recovery Act set forth in Chapter 361, Subchapter 7, Texas Health and Safety Code, and the rules adopted by the Texas Commission on Environmental Quality under that Act as set forth in Title 30, Chapter 328, Subchapter I, Texas Administrative Code.
-Contractor acknowledges that this Agreement may be terminated and payment may be withheld if this certification is inaccurate. - Similar requirements apply if Institutions purchase or lease covered television equipment, which is defined as the following equipment marketed to and intended for consumers: (a) a direct view or projection television with a viewable screen of nine inches or larger whose display technology is based on cathode ray tube, plasma, liquid crystal, digital light processing, liquid crystal on silicon, silicon crystal reflective display, light-emitting diode, or similar technology; or (b) a display device that is peripheral to a computer that contains a television tuner.
+Contractor acknowledges that this Agreement may be terminated and payment may be withheld if this certification is inaccurate.

+Similar requirements apply if Institutions purchase or lease covered television equipment, which is defined as the following equipment marketed to and intended for consumers: (a) a direct view or projection television with a viewable screen of nine inches or larger whose display technology is based on cathode ray tube, plasma, liquid crystal, digital light processing, liquid crystal on silicon, silicon crystal reflective display, light-emitting diode, or similar technology; or (b) a display device that is peripheral to a computer that contains a television tuner.